saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 *1.4.1.
 Scope* \
 The scope of my internship included the following key areas:

-+ *CI/CD Pipeline Implementation*: \ Setting up automated pipelines for continuous integration and deployment on bare-metal servers.
++ *Backend Development Contribution*: \ Django and Django REST frameworks used to construct APIs for the digital wallet, including a payment scheduling feature with functionalities for scheduling, rescheduling, and automatic execution.

-+ *Bare-Metal Infrastructure Management*: \ Designing and deploying scalable solutions using physical servers.
++ *Agile Development Participation*: \ Involvement in the software development lifecycle, potentially encompassing sprints, code reviews, and collaboration with mentors and teams to deliver the payment scheduling feature.

-+ *Monitoring and Alerting*: \ Implementing tools like Prometheus and Grafana for monitoring and setting up alerting mechanisms.
++ *Mentorship and Knowledge Acquisition*: \ Guidance from experienced developers, understanding of secure backend development for financial applications and best practices within the software development lifecycle.

-+ *Security Enhancements*: \ Adding security checks within the CI/CD pipeline and ensuring infrastructure compliance with security standards.
++ *Technical Skill Development*: \ Enhancement of python programming skills and expertise in the Django framework.
+Expanding knowledge of financial regulations while addressing challenges and proposing codebase improvements.